-Zmodo’s cameras start as low as $29, with many models offering 1080p HD video, 65-foot night vision, motion alerts, and optional cloud recording.
-And beyond traditional cameras, Zmodo also makes door and window sensors, Wi-Fi extenders, and smart doorbell cameras.
+Zmodo’s cameras start as low as $14 (which is by far the lowest price we’ve seen for a security cam).
+Many models offer 1080p HD video, 65-foot night vision, motion alerts, and optional cloud recording.
 All come in at relatively low prices, making Zmodo one of the most affordable camera brands we’ve tested.

 But we’re always left with one key question when it comes to “cheaper” technology: with prices this low, do these cameras really work?
 So we purchased Zmodo ourselves and got plenty of hands-on experience with the devices, which we share about in our full Zmodo camera review.
 Today, though, we’re going to take a closer look at Zmodo’s range of products, plans, and pricing to determine whether they’re a good value for you as you build a more secure home.

 First, here’s a quick rundown of some of the key offerings you’ll find with Zmodo:

 Like many home security brands, Zmodo tends to shake up their inventory pretty frequently.
 You might find some older Zmodo cameras, door and window sensors, Wi-Fi extenders, and smart doorbell cameras out there that aren’t sold directly from Zmodo.
 A little Googling should get you there, but if you’d rather stick with a direct-sales brand, a Ring wireless camera setup or even a more affordable Blink camera might suit you instead.